 At just 16 years old, Marist Veres Royal is rewriting NCAA football history.
-Born June 14, 2009, the 6’3”, 275-pound Tight End and Fullback for Buffalo State University has become the youngest player ever to take the field in NCAA football competition, edging out former Louisville and NFL Defensive Tackle Amobi Okoye’s 2002 record by four days (June 10, 1987).
+Born June 14, 2009, the 6’3", 280-pound tight end and fullback became the youngest football player in NCAA history while at Buffalo State University in 2025 -- edging out former Louisville and NFL Defensive Tackle Amobi Okoye’s 2002 record by four days (June 10, 1987).

 Perhaps even more remarkable is his invention, the "Halo", a protective helmet mask, born out of playing in the trenches at Buffalo State's fall training camp, which prevents direct frontal head impacts.
 This invention is poised to potentially transform the football helmet as we know it, greatly reducing concussions in the sport.
 Read more here.

-Marist’s journey has indeed been remarkable as at age 15, after being accepted at The University at Buffalo (UB) and posting jaw-dropping athletic metrics: a 320-pound bench press, eighteen 225 bench reps, a 1.58-second 10-yard split, a 7.1-second 3-cone drill, a 4.4-second shuttle, 33-inch arms, and 10-inch hands, UB would not allow him to walk-on or tryout for the team at fall camp prompting his transfer to Buffalo State.
+Marist’s journey has indeed been remarkable as at age 15, after being accepted at The University at Buffalo (UB) and posting jaw-dropping athletic metrics: a 320-pound bench press, eighteen 225 bench reps, a 1.58-second standing 10-yard split, a 7.1-second 3-cone drill, a 4.4-second shuttle, 33-inch arms, and 10-inch hands, UB would not allow him to walk-on or tryout for the team at fall camp prompting his transfer to Buffalo State to secure his NCAA age record.

 This was particularly heartbreaking for him because Marist was a vocal objector in the landmark NCAA v.
 House settlement (USDC N.D.
 Cal.
 Case No. 4:20-cv-03919-CW Document 628-5 at page 573 and Document 814 of 04/18/25), helping persuade Judge Claudia Wilken to adopt Designated Student Athlete (DSA) grandfathering protections for current D1 athletes and incoming 2025 freshmen.